rust-lang/book/src/ch04-02-references-and-borrowing.md

 Data is allowed to be aliased.
 Data is allowed to be mutated.
 But data is _not_ allowed to be _both_ aliased _and_ mutated.
 For example, Rust enforces this principle for boxes (owned pointers) by disallowing aliasing.
 Assigning a box from one variable to another will move ownership, invalidating the previous variable.
 Owned data can only be accessed through the owner &mdash; no aliases.

 However, references need different rules to enforce the Pointer Safety Principle because they are non-owning pointers.
 By design, references are meant to temporarily create aliases.
-In the remainder of this section, we will explain the basics of how Rust ensures the safety of programs with references.
+In the remainder of this section, we will explain the basics of how Rust ensures the safety of programs with references through the **borrow checker.**

 ### References Change Permissions on Paths